Northwest’s Child lends a hand to Bridge Ministries and its clients

 Each year, the students of Northwest’s Child/Aaron’s Place focus on a few projects for their annual “Fall into Kindness” and “Spring into Giving” projects as the seasons change.
-Northwest’s Child/Aaron’s Place is a local nonprofit providing home and community care for people of all ages with moderate to severe disabilities.
+Northwest’s Child/Aaron’s Place is a local nonprofit providing services for people with moderate to severe disabilities, including after school care for children and a day program for adults.
 This year, they decided to focus on other nonprofits in the community since the pandemic left so many people struggling.

 One of the places they decided to benefit was Bridge Ministries, a Bellevue-based nonprofit that also serves people with disabilities.
 “We have the same clients, but different missions, so they complement each other,” said Lindsey Holley, an assistant director of Northwest’s Child/Aaron’s Place.